Indrakens/minion-memory-game/README.md

   * When I open the game on a mobile phone it doesn't fit on the screen properly.
 And when I resized it with my fingers, it fits perfectly.
 I wasnt able to fix this issue.
 I added screenshots of how its looks like belove.
   ![image](https://github.com/Indrakens/minion-memory-game/assets/127971416/fb7ff93b-38d6-4aad-802c-6c273e455ae1)

   *  Also, I have an issue with when you lose the game and have one live left, you click on a card but the second card won't open, and straight away shows up alert window.
 I wasn't able to fix this issue.
+  * No other issues weren't found while I was testing the game on different devices.

 # DEPLOYMENT
 * The site was deployed to GitHub pages.
 The steps deploy are: